zhijinl/nvflare-course/README.md

 production.

-In this course, we will illustrate how quickly you can implement Federated application using NVIDIA FLARE and move from simulation to production.
+In this course, we will illustrate how quickly you can implement Federated applications using NVIDIA FLARE and move from simulation to production.
 Additionally, we will showcase diverse applications across industries, such as fraud detection in financial services, medical imaging segmentation, and cross-country training for autonomous